Biden and Xi meet virtually as US-China chasm widens - NewsBreak

 Biden and Xi meet virtually as US-China chasm widens

-WASHINGTON — (AP) — President Joe Biden opened his virtual meeting with China’s Xi Jinping on Monday by saying the goal of the two world leaders should be to ensure that competition between the two superpowers “does not veer into conflict.”
+President Joe Biden opened his virtual meeting with China ’s Xi Jinping on Monday by saying the goal of the two world leaders should be to ensure that competition between the two superpowers “does not veer into conflict.”

 Xi greeted the U.S. president as his “old friend” and echoed Biden’s cordial tone in his own opening remarks, saying, “China and the United States need to increase communication and cooperation.”